 If you have to leave the Comox Valley directly from St. Joseph’s hospital, nursing staff will give you an envelope with some emergency funds and a letter from YANA, inviting you to get in touch when you’ve reached your treatment destination.

 If you and your child have already left the Comox Valley under emergency circumstances, please contact us.
 We will make arrangements to complete the intake process over the phone and together we can explore how we can help you.

 Who do we help?

-We help families who live within School District 71 and have a child under 19 who requires medical services outside the Comox Valley and whose primary residence is within our jurisdiction.
-We also assist pregnant mothers residing within School District 71 who require out-of-town medical treatment.
+We help families who live within School District 71 and have a child under 19 who requires medical services away from home and whose primary residence is within our jurisdiction.
+We also assist pregnant mothers residing within School District 71 who require medical services away from home.

 How were we established?

 YANA was started by Sandra Williams in 1986 after experiencing the financial and emotional devastation of having a very sick child who required treatment for many months in Vancouver.
-Since then, thousands of people have given time and money to ease the burden for Comox Valley families whose children require out-of-town medical treatment.
+Since then, thousands of people have given time and money to ease the burden for Comox Valley families whose children require medical services away from home.